tommyp/tommyp.org/src/content/blog/my-best-pubs-in-london.md

 <hr/>

 This is my list of 20.
 I probably could've put more down but I tried not to just list every pub I like.
+There's also some that don't exist anymore like [Bree Louise](https://www.camdennewjournal.co.uk/article/its-soul-destroying-say-bree-louise-landlords-as-hs2-forces-pub-to-close).
 As Boak and Bailey said, share your list with the world.

 ## Honourable mentions